How to watch SpaceX launch NASA astronauts to the ISS in historic Demo-2 mission

 SpaceX and NASA are set to pick up a dropped thread in human spaceflight, filling the void left by the retirement of the space shuttles.
 We are pretty good at sending robotic explorers to far-flung places in the solar system, but the stakes are always higher when human lives are involved.
 The world will be watching.

-Discuss: How to watch SpaceX launch NASA astronauts to the ISS in Demo-2 mission
+Discuss: How to watch SpaceX launch two NASA astronauts to the ISS on May 27

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.